IQTLabs/FakeFinder/README.md

 3. [Simple Storage Service](https://aws.amazon.com/s3/) (S3) for storing videos uploaded using the API server or Dash app and accessed by the inference instances.
 4. [Elastic Container Registry](https://aws.amazon.com/ecr/) for storing container images for each detector that can so they can be easily deployed to new instances when the tool is operating in the scalable mode.

 We also made use of Docker for building and running containers, and Flask for the API server and serving models for inference.
 Here we provide instructions on reproducing the FakeFinder architecture on AWS.
 Also, AWS command line interface will be used in multiple steps, so it must be installed first (instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)).
+All of the following steps should be done in the same AWS account.

 ### Setting up the S3 Bucket